 Students must be high school graduates and have a regular high school diploma or GED in order to receive financial aid.
 In order to show an ability to benefit, a student must receive a passing score on the WCC placement tests as established by the U.S. Department of Education.
 Test results will serve as official documentation of the student's ability to benefit from college-level classes.
-Students not eligible for financial aid because they cannot demonstrate the ability to benefit, may enroll at their own expense.
 Students who are still in high school are not eligible for financial aid.
 Listed are the scores required to meet the ability to benefit: